ANIMAL STORIES: ENCOUNTERS WITH ALASKA'S WILDLIFE

 -- Anchorage Press review of IDITAROD: THE GREAT RACE TO NOME

 Born in Bridgeport, Conn., nature writer Bill Sherwonit has called Alaska home since 1982.
-A fulltime freelancer, he has contributed essays and articles to a wide variety of newspapers, magazines, journals, and anthologies and is also the author of 12 books about Alaska, including three books about Denali, two about the Iditarod, and others about Alaska’s state parks, the Brooks Range (America's northernmost mountain chain) and the necessity of wilderness, his evolving relationship with wild nature, and bears.
+A fulltime freelancer, he has contributed essays and articles to a wide variety of newspapers, magazines, journals, and anthologies and is also the author of more than a dozen books about Alaska, including three books about Denali, two about the Iditarod, and others about Alaska’s state parks, the Brooks Range (America's northernmost mountain chain) and the necessity of wilderness, Alaska's wildlife, and his evolving relationship with wild nature.
 In his spare time, Bill teaches nature and travel writing.
 He lives in Anchorage’s Turnagain area, where he writes about the wildness to be found in Alaska’s urban center as well as in the state’s far reaches, while inspired by neighbors who include chickadee, squirrel, raven, frog, and bear.

 News and Events

 Bill Sherwonit will be doing several book events tied to the Fall 2014 release of ANIMAL STORIES: ENCOUNTERS WITH ALASKA'S WILDLIFE.
-Check back here for specifics as that date approaches.
+Scheduled events include:

 DENALI BOOKS: A newly expanded and updated guidebook to the Denali region was published by The Mountaineers Books in 2013: DENALI NATIONAL PARK: THE COMPLETE VISITORS GUIDE TO THE MOUNTAIN, WILDLIFE, & YEAR-ROUND OUTDOOR ACTIVITIES.
 Also, the third edition of Bill Sherwonit's widely acclaimed book TO THE TOP OF DENALI: CLIMBING ADVENTURES ON NORTH AMERICA'S HIGHEST PEAK was released in fall 2012.